-Plan Description - The Supplemental Retirement Plan (the Plan) is a single-employer defined benefit pension plan administered by the University.
+Plan Description - The Supplemental Retirement Plan is a single-employer defined benefit pension plan administered by the University.
 It guarantees eligible employees a level of retirement benefits.
 If Social Security and OTRS payments do not equal one-half of an employee's highest three years' earnings, the University pays the balance from the current year's operating budget.
 The authority to establish and amend benefit provisions rests with the Board of Regents.
-The Plan does not issue a separate financial report nor is it included in the financial report of another entity.
+The plan does not issue a separate financial report nor is it included in the financial report of another entity.

-Funding Policy - The University made benefit payments of \$43,871 and \$43,011 for the fiscal years ended June 30, 2020 and 2019, respectively.
+Funding Policy - The University made benefit payments of \$43,871 for both fiscal years ended June 30, 2021 and 2020.
 The Plan is on a pay-as-you-go basis.

-Pension Liabilities, Pension Expense, and Deferred Outflows and Inflows of Resources Related to Pensions - The University reported a liability of \$620,955 and \$598,653 at June 30, 2020 and 2019, respectively, for its net pension liability.
-The pension liability was measured as of June 30, 2020 and 2019, with an actuarial valuation as of June 30, 2020 and 2019, respectively.
+Pension Liabilities, Pension Expense, and Deferred Outflows and Inflows of Resources Related to Pensions - The University reported a liability of \$661,198 and \$620,955 at June 30, 2021 and 2020, respectively, for its net pension liability.
+The pension liability was measured as of June 30, 2021 and 2020, with an actuarial valuation as of June 30, 2021 and 2020, respectively.

-The University recognized pension expense of \$66,173 and \$216,668 for the years ended June 30, 2020 and 2019, respectively.
+The University recognized pension expense of \$84,114 and \$66,173 for the years ended June 30, 2021 and 2020, respectively.